Top 10 Tips for Altitude Hiking

 uhuru peak kilimanjaro tanzania

-A morning sunrise beats a morning coffee.
+A morning sunrise always beats a morning coffee.

 Spend on hiking shoes.